-Having being born in August 1984 I fall squarely in the year of the rat (a wood rat to be precise) according to the Chinese lunar calendar.
+Having been born in August 1984 I fall squarely in the year of the rat (a wood rat to be precise) according to the Chinese lunar calendar.
 A single cycle takes 12 years to complete and with the 2008 lunar year just beginning we’ve now moved into the year of the rat which, according to superstition, will be particularly unlucky for yours truly (good thing I’m not superstitious!).

 I find Wikipedia’s definition of rat people attributes particularly amusing: